-- Ms. Rogers participated in 15 of the 16 Board of Directors meetings held during the year ended March 31, 2021.
+- Ms. Rogers participated in all 15 Board of Directors meetings held during the year ended March 31, 2022.
 She has a global perspective and deep insight in risk management cultivated through her experience working for international financial institutions and her experience in legal work as an in-house counsel.
 She makes many useful comments concerning risk control at the Board of Directors meetings, making a significant contribution to enhancing the supervision function of the Board of Directors.
-In the year ended March 31, 2021, she served as a member of the Governance Committee (attending all 4 such meetings), and actively provided her opinions with the aim of creating a highly transparent governance system. - Mr. Walsh participated in all 16 Board of Directors meetings held during the year ended March 31, 2021.
+In the year ended March 31, 2022, she served as a member of the Governance Committee (attending all 5 such meetings), and actively provided her opinions with the aim of creating a highly transparent governance system. - Mr. Walsh participated in all 15 Board of Directors meetings held during the year ended March 31, 2022.
 He makes proposals and suggestions from a broad-minded standpoint based on his global expertise, excellent managerial skill, and abundant business management experience cultivated through his long years working in upper management within the automobile industry and as chief executive officer of an international natural resources company, making significant contributions to active discussions at the meetings of the Board of Directors, and to improving the effectiveness of said meetings.
-In the year ended March 31, 2021, he served as a member of the Governance Committee (attending all 4 such meetings), and actively provided his opinions with the aim of creating a highly transparent governance system. - Mr. Uchiyamada participated in all 16 Board of Directors meetings held during the year ended March 31, 2021.
+In the year ended March 31, 2022, he served as a member of the Governance Committee (attending all 5 such meetings), and actively provided his opinions with the aim of creating a highly transparent governance system. - Mr. Uchiyamada participated in all 15 Board of Directors meetings held during the year ended March 31, 2022.
 He has long been involved in research and development on environmental and safety technologies at Toyota Motor Corporation that could realize a mobility society responding the needs of the times, as well as in the development of products demanded by consumers, and has been exercising his excellent managerial skills as an executive officer of Toyota Motor Corporation.
 At the Board of Directors meetings, he makes many proposals and suggestions from a broad-minded standpoint based on his management experience at a global company and his indepth knowledge for society in general, and makes significant contributions to active discussions at the meetings of the Board of Directors, and to improving the effectiveness of said meetings.
-In the year ended March 31, 2021, he served as a member of the Nomination Committee (attending all 9 such meetings), contributed to the discussions with the aim of enhancing the transparency and effectiveness of the procedures for the CEO succession plan. - Ms. Egawa participated in all 12 Board of Directors meetings held since she took her position during the year ended March 31, 2021.
+In the year ended March 31, 2022, he served as a member of the Nomination Committee (attending all 5 such meetings) and contributed to the discussions with the aim of enhancing the transparency and effectiveness of the procedures for the CEO succession plan. - Ms. Egawa participated in all 15 Board of Directors meetings held during the year ended March 31, 2022.
 She has made significant contributions to active discussions at the meetings of the Board of Directors, and to improving effectiveness of such meetings, based on her deep insight in finance and corporate management gained through her experience of management as a director of the University of Tokyo, her many years of experience working at global financial institutions, and her research on management and corporate governance at Japanese companies.
-In the year ended March 31, 2021, she served as a member of the Governance Committee (attending all 3 such meetings subsequent to her appointment) and actively provided her opinions with the aim of creating a highly transparent governance system.
-In addition, as a member of the Remuneration Committee (attending all 3 such meetings), she contributed to the discussions related to the design of a remuneration system for Officers and performance review system for Officers.
+In the year ended March 31, 2022, she served as a member of the Governance Committee (attending all 5 such meetings) and actively provided her opinions with the aim of creating a highly transparent governance system.
+In addition, as a member of the Remuneration Committee (attending all 7 such meetings), she contributed to the discussions related to the redesign of executive remuneration and evaluation system.